CamerataMusica/website/content/pages/FAQ.md

 ### Where can I buy tickets to Camerata concerts?

 Camerata doesn’t sell tickets to its concerts but is instead supported primarily by individual donors known as “patrons.”
 In addition to being acknowledged on the program, patrons receive a reminder card prior to each concert.
-By presenting this card at the concert before 7:45 p.m., they and their families (two adults and accompanying under 18) receive priority seating.
+By presenting this card at the concert before 7:45 p.m., they and their families (two adults and accompanying children under 18) receive priority seating.
 At that time members of the public-at-large who have been waiting in line are admitted on a first-come, first-seated basis.